frank-a-otc/otc-editor/README.md

 		Multiple anchor validation

-		Validation - map otcl-token which is leaf and <K> type should not have a map-key
+		Validation - map otc-token which is leaf and <K> type should not have a map-key

 		Test for arrays, Enums and Maps, method calls, generics.

-		Validation OTCL command for maps - atleast one key first.
+		Validation OTC command for maps - atleast one key first.

 		Test setter param-type with different field-type.